 Final Installation – Dr. Zeng will complete

-Once the gum and bone tissue has healed, the oral surgeon will refer the patient back to Dr. Sockwell.
+Once the gum and bone tissue has healed, the oral surgeon will refer the patient back to Dr. Zeng.
 She will remove the temporary cap and take an impression for the crown.
-Two weeks later, Dr. Sockwell will affix a permanent tooth-shaped crown to the implant base.
+Two weeks later, Dr. Zeng will affix a permanent tooth-shaped crown to the implant base.
 The crown is made from a highly durable porcelain, custom-designed to perfectly match your smile’s shape and color.
 Finally, the patient has a single tooth implant that will function very similar to the natural tooth it is replacing.